 have induced managers of mechanical establishments to become shop hands and to spend their time among their workmen as one of themselves, sharing their employments.
 To a certain extent such a practice, occasionally, may have a beneficial effect on the workmen without injury to the business.
 But there are cares and duties connected with the successful prosecution of any business that are not wholly those of the employes.
 A business must be managed as certainly as the work must be done, and it requires an unusually versatile man who can be one of his own workmen and their own manager at the same time.
 If to these dual duties he adds that of the proper oversight of his financial and general out-shop business, he must be a rare man to make a success.
-It may be a matter of personal pride to be able to boast like Bounderby, Gradgrind's friend, but it open sewers running through the streets of New York," to may be a costly indulgence; for draughting, correspondence, have the perforated covers to the manholes in the streets, as the reception of customers, the overlooking of bills, and the supervision of hooks as much demand the care and eye of the master as the direct guidance of the workmen.
+It may be a matter of personal pride to the reception of customers, the overlooking of bills, and the supervision of books as much demand the care and eye of the master as the direct guidance of the workmen.
 This last can be delegated to a salaried foreman, or to a first class workman, with an addition to his pay for responsibility; but the others cannot be safely left to any but the proprietor himself.

-MECHANICAL TELEPHONE.
+MECHANICAL TELEPHONE,